William Lee Dudley

 Committee.

-Walter married Mary Elizabeth Beecher, daughter of Samuel Beecher and Margaret Jane Smith, on 3 Mar 1880 in Pottstown, Montgomery, PA.1 (Mary Elizabeth Beecher was born on 22 Jan 1857 in Washington, Franklin, MO,2 12 13 14 died on 13 Jun 1950 in Chicago, Cook, IL 14 and was buried in West Salem: Hamilton Cemetery, La Crosse, WI, USA 14.)
+Walter married Mary Elizabeth Beecher, daughter of Samuel Beecher and Margaret Jane Smith, on 3 Mar 1880 in Pottstown, Montgomery, PA.1 (Mary Elizabeth Beecher was born on 22 Jan 1857 in Washington, Franklin, MO,2 12 13 14 died on 13 Jun 1950 in Chicago, Cook, IL 14 and was buried in West Salem: Hamilton Cemetery, La Crosse, WI 14.)

 Sources